NoamZeise/Vulkan-Environment/README.md

 * more elegant descriptor set + binding handle (too many members of render)
 * check if animation is faster with array of shader buffers instead
 * resizable descriptor struct
-* update part of array in ds
+* update all changed DS data in one memcpy might be faster?
+*

 ## External libraries and their uses: